 The majority of stem cell research also consists of interventional studies.
-This means that human volunteers are assigned to interventions (for example, a medical product or procedure) based on a protocol, and are then evaluated for effects on biomedical or health outcomes.
+This means that human volunteers are assigned to interventions (for example, a medical product or procedure) based on a protocol, and how long does it take for a maid to clean the house?
+Are then evaluated for effects on biomedical or health outcomes.

 Analysis of sources of funding for stem cell trials shows only a small fraction of stem cell studies funded by the industry.
 A significant number of trials get funding from the National Institute of Health.
 All remaining trials get funding from entities categorized as “other,” meaning individuals, universities, and community-based organizations.